moimoi05/daylanhomoop/README.md

 ❤️ And some extended functions:

-Supports suggestions for words closest to the word to look up when misspelled
+Supports suggestions for words closest to the word to look up when misspelled.

-Paragraph translation API
+Paragraph translation API.

-Pronunciation API
+Pronunciation API.

 \*NOTE:
 Need to add the following libraries to your computer: